What is UAPA (Unlawful Activities Prevention Act)?

 Why is Unlawful Activities Prevention Act, 2019 so controversial?

-- Unlawful Activities Prevention Act, 2019 denies the dissent of the citizens.
+- Unlawful Activities Prevention Act, 2019 denies the descent of the citizens.
 It empowers to criminalize anyone by assaulting citizens’ right to expression.

 - It empowers the government to proceed through closed-door hearings in special courts.